Supporting Undergraduate Institutions in Technology and Entrepreneurship Development (SUITED) Workshop

 The SUITED Workshop series will help Primarily Undergraduate Institutions (PUIs) learn to better access the myriad benefits of Technology, Innovation and Partnership (TIP) activities* and help the National Science Foundation (and other key agencies and organizations) to better support and harness the power of PUIs.
 The approach is collaborative, bringing together science and engineering faculty, administrators, and others from PUIs with administrators from government funding agencies, nonprofits, and high-level TIP practitioners to develop pathways to increased PUI participation.

 The organizers have experienced first-hand how TIP activities support and enhance a PUI college's core research, teaching, and broader societal missions, but also encountered significant barriers and challenges specific to PUIs associated with participating in and gaining support for TIP activities.

 Please consider joining us at SUITED to share lessons learned, get questions asked and answered, identify core challenges, and build a community of interest around furthering TIP at PUIs.

 The SUITED workshop will occur in three parts.
-Part 1 of the SUITED workshop, for which registration is open from now until December 12, 2022, will be held virtually on January 12-13, 2023, and is open to all (but space is limited).
+Part 1 of the SUITED workshop will be held virtually on January 12-13, 2023, and is open to all (but space is limited).
 The primary objective of Part 1 is to bring together and begin to build community among faculty and administrators and others at PUIs interested in furthering TIP activities in undergraduate settings.

 Who Should Attend Part 1: Individuals or teams of science and engineering faculty, academic deans, grants and tech transfer office administrators, and other research leaders at PUIs interested in learning more about how new TIP activities can support their institution's core missions.